 Does ProDentim need to be refrigerated?

-While it's recommended to store the supplement in a cool, dry place, away from sunlight, no refrigeration is required.
+While it's recommended to store it in a cool, dry place, away from sunlight, no refrigeration is required.
 If you prefer to keep it refrigerated, know that it won't hurt the probiotic bacteria.
 When placed in the refrigerator, the soft tablet may take a bit longer to dissolve in your mouth but not by much before quickly returning to ambient body temperature.

 Is ProDemtim FDA approved?

-Is ProDentim ok if I have thrush?
+Is ProDentim okay if I have thrush in the mouth?